Gadeok Island Airport: Design

+The designed is stated to include renewable energy sources and sustainable aviation fuel for aircraft operations.

-It will have parking lots for 10,718 cars and an airport apron to hold 58 aircraft and would expand its capacity to hold 209 aircraft.
+It will have parking lots for 11,024 vehicles and an airport apron to hold 58 aircraft and would expand its capacity to hold 209 aircraft.
 It will have two taxiways, six rapid-exit taxiways, and four right-angle taxiways.

 The airport will host a ferry terminal to connect passengers to Ulsan, Haeundae, and Yeosu.
 An additional 16.53 km of railway may also be built, which could be accessible via the Bujeon and Gyeongbu railway lines.
 The airport may also use the upcoming EMU-320 passenger train.
 An additional 9.8 km of road will also be constructed to connect the airport to the existing expressway.

+The estimated airport demand forecast for 2065 is 23.26 million international passengers per year, and 335,000 tons of international cargo per year.

 Naming

 The name of the airport has yet to be officially determined.
 It has been proposed that the airport be named the "Yi Sun-sin International Airport".
 The name refers to Yi Sun-sin, a 16th-century Korean admiral and military general.
 If adopted, it would be the first airport in South Korea named after a historic figure.